obivandamme/Workshop/GameData/Workshop/Readme.txt

 Credits and Thanks

-The included plugin Community Resource Pack (by RoverDude) is distributed under it's own license.

-The included plugin ModuleManager (by ialdabaoth & sarbian) is distributed under it's own license.

-The included plugin FirespitterCore (by snjo) is distributed under it's own license.

 Portions of this codebase include source by taniwha, used under GNU general public license.

 KIS is the original Work of KospY and Winn75 - Thank you for creating this awesome mod.